-13 For example, see: Committee on the Elimination of Discrimination against Women, General Recommendation 23, Political and Public Life (Sixteenth session, 1997), U.N.
+For example, see: Committee on the Elimination of Discrimination against Women, General Recommendation 23, Political and Public Life (Sixteenth session, 1997), U.N.
 Doc.
 A/52/38/Rev.1 at 61 (1997), reprinted in Compilation of General Comments and General Recommendations Adopted by Human Rights Treaty Bodies, U.N.
 Doc.
 HRI/GEN/1/Rev.6 at 260 (2003), Paragraph 2.
 Also: Universal Declaration of Human Rights; International Covenant on Civil and Political Rights; Convention on the Political Rights of Women; the UN Declaration on the Right to Development (1996); the UN Guiding Principles on Internal Displacement (1998); UN Security Council Resolution (SCR) 1325 (2000); UNSCR 1820 (2008); and UNSCR 1889 (2009).

-14 World Humanitarian Summit, Women and Girls: Catalysing Action To Achieve Gender Equality (High-Level Leaders' Roundtable), 2016.
+World Humanitarian Summit, Women and Girls: Catalysing Action To Achieve Gender Equality (High-Level Leaders' Roundtable), 2016.
 See also: Inter-Agency Standing Committee Policy on Gender Equality and the Empowerment of Women and Girls in Humanitarian Action, 2017, pp. 1-13

-$^{^{\}rm 15}$ $\,$ As implemented by NRC, DRC, and Concern Worldwide from 2014 - 2017.
+&lt;sup>15 As implemented by NRC, DRC, and Concern Worldwide from 2014 - 2017.

-16 Ofelia Garcia, Joint Evaluation: Collective Site Management and Coordination (CSMC) in Informal Tented Settlements (ITSs) - Lebanon, 2016, p.37.
+Ofelia Garcia, Joint Evaluation: Collective Site Management and Coordination (CSMC) in Informal Tented Settlements (ITSs) - Lebanon, 2016, p.37.

-17 Based on NRC's Internal Monitoring through FGDs with committees.
+&lt;sup>17 Based on NRC's Internal Monitoring through FGDs with committees.

-18 Anna Hirsch-Holland, Women's Participation Study Report (Afghanistan), NRC 2018, p.9 by male members actually led women to withdraw from such structures.21 More broadly, a UN Women study on the effectiveness of Gender Equality Programming in humanitarian contexts found that "merely increasing the presence of women did not automatically translate into increased power for women."22 This was corroborated by findings from this study, where despite a roughly 50:50 ratio of male and female leaders or committee members across all the contexts studied, many barriers to women's participation in coordination were highlighted.
-Evidently, establishing a women's committee/ group, or ensuring women are members of mixed gender leadership structures, is not sufficient for ensuring women's meaningful participation in humanitarian response and in coordination specifically - in terms of making sure that their voices are heard and included in decisions about the life of the camps, settlements, or neighbourhoods where they live.
-To increase the effectiveness of women's inclusion in governance structures, we thereby need to understand more about the barriers and enablers to their involvement and influence.
+&lt;sup>18 Anna Hirsch-Holland, Women's Participation Study Report (Afghanistan), NRC 2018, p.9 by male members actually led women to withdraw from such structures.
+More broadly, a UN Women study on the effectiveness of Gender Equality Programming in humanitarian contexts found that "merely increasing the presence of women did not automatically translate into increased power for women."
+This was corroborated by findings from this study, where despite a roughly 50:50 ratio of male and female leaders or committee members across all the contexts studied, many barriers to women's participation in coordination were highlighted.

-19 IOM and WRC, Women's Participation Learning Report (Baseline), p.9
+IOM and WRC, Women's Participation Learning Report (Baseline), p.9

-20 Hirsch-Holland, ibid., p.8, p.5
+&lt;sup>20 Hirsch-Holland, ibid., p.8, p.5